 Instead, simply listen for the rise and fall, the rhythm and melody of someone’s speech.

-I talk more about how to do this in my video on how to use your listening skills to reduce your accent.
+I talk more about how to do this in my video on how to use your listening skills to improve how you sound.

 4. Follow Along By Clapping or Conducting